-" Beekeepers should assure that all control products are legal for use.
+" Beekeepers should ensure that all control products are legal for use.
 Legal restrictions are changing and vary from state to state.
 Read the product label and follow all label instructions and precautions.
-Federal law prohibits the use of any registered pesticide in a manner not permitted by the labeling.
+It is a violation of Federal law to use any registered product in a manner inconsistent with its labelling.
+Chemical controls should be rotated to delay the development of mite resistance.